mozilla/minion-frontend/README.md

 This project contains the code for the Minion Frontend.
-It provides an simple HTML to manage users and groups, control sites, and create and start scans.
+It provides an simple website to manage users and groups, manage sites to scan, and create and start scans.

 Setting up a Development Environment
 ------------------------------------